-The Company is exposed to credit risk by depositing cash and cash equivalents and placements with banks and through its issuance of loans, guarantees and letters of credit.
+The Company is exposed to credit risk by depositing cash and cash equivalents and placements with banks.
 The risk that counterparties might default on their obligations is monitored on an ongoing basis.
 To manage the level of credit risk, the Company deals with counterparties of good credit standing, and when appropriate, obtains collateral.
+Consequently the Company's exposure to credit risk has not increased due to COVID 19.

-The Company's primary exposure to credit risk arises through the placement of deposits with Deutsche Bank Group and its loan and advances.
+The Company's primary exposure to credit risk arises through the placement of deposits with Deutsche Bank Group.
 The amount of credit exposure in this regard is represented by the carrying amounts of the assets on the balance sheet.
-In addition, the Company is exposed to off balance sheet credit risk through commitments to extend credit and guarantees issued.
+In addition, the Company is exposed to off balance sheet credit risk through commitments to guarantees issued.
 Concentrations of credit risk that arise from financial instruments exist for groups of counterparties when they have similar economic characteristics that would cause their ability to meet contractual obligations to be similarly affected by changes in economic or other conditions.